8 July 2025

 Tenants in Monaco are entitled to live in a safe, habitable, and well-maintained property.
 Landlords must ensure that essential systems, such as heating, plumbing, and electricity, are in proper working order.

 In return, tenants are expected to pay rent on time and keep the property in good condition throughout the lease.
 Minor upkeep, such as replacing light bulbs or maintaining cleanliness, typically falls under the tenant’s responsibilities.
+As suggested above, the apartment must be repainted and returned to its original condition at the end of the lease.

 Permission is usually required for subletting, keeping pets, or making alterations to the property.
 Additionally, tenants must obtain household liability insurance, which is often a legal or contractual requirement to protect both parties in case of damage or accidents.